dengage-tech/dengage-react-sdk/README.md

         }
     }
   ```
-  > Ignore any build errors at this point, we will resolve these later by importing the Dengage library.
+  > Ignore any build errors at this point, we will resolve these later by importing the D-engage library.

   ![NotificationService.swift screenshot](https://files.readme.io/56a0fd9-3_6_NotificationService_screenshot.png)